Nischith2004/ViciFuse/README.md

 # ViciFuse

-this is a project that helps to connect with local people this is a app which works on ReactJS,NodeJS and uses ExpressJS in backend and MySQL as backend
+this is a project that helps to connect with local people <br>
+this is a app which works on ReactJS,NodeJS and uses ExpressJS in backend and MySQL as database and tailwind as CSS framework

+## Installation

+### For Frontend

+1.Open a terminal and navigate to the frontend :
+'''bash
+cd frontend
+'''
+2.Install dependencies using npm :
+'''bash
+npm install
+'''
+3.Start the development server :
+'''bash
+npm bash dev
+'''